jwadolowski/cookbook-cq/README.md

     <td>Boolean</td>
     <td>If <tt>true</tt> all defined properties will be used when applying
     OSGi configuration (despite of the fact just a subset differs).
-Example: 5 properties were defined under <tt>properties</tt>, 3 of them requires update, but eventually all of them will be set. <tt>false</tt> by default
+Example: 5 properties were defined under <tt>properties</tt>, 3 of them require update, but eventually all of them will be set. <tt>false</tt> by default
     </td>
   </tr>